You should not plan to drive yourself home. It is recommended that you have a responsible adult at home with you on the day of surgery.

 Some people have a tendency to faint upon the sight of blood.
 Such persons should anticipate such a problem when removing blood-tinged absorbent pads when changing dressing after liposuction.

 On the morning after childbirth a woman has an increased risk of fainting if she stands up too fast immediately after urinating.
 This is known as post-micturation syncope.
-A similar situation occurs the morning after liposuction.
+A similar situation occurs the morning after liposuction surgery in Mumbai.
 A liposuction patient should stand up slowly after urinating.
 In order to avoid a serious injury from a fall, if dizziness does occur, the patient should sit or lie down on the floor immediately.
 It is recommended that patients not lock their bathroom door so that someone can come to assist if necessary.

 One should expect a large volume of blood-tinged anesthetic solution to drain from the small incisions during the first 24 to 48 hours following tumescent liposuction.
 In general, the more drainage there is, the less bruising and swelling there will be.
 For the first 24 to 48 hours, bulky super-absorbent pads are worn overlying the treated areas, and under the compression garments.
 After most of the drainage has stopped, patients need only place absorbent pads over the incision sites that continue to drain.